 According to StatistaAmazon is the most valuable brand in 2021, with 683.85 billion US dollars, well ahead of Apple, Google and Microsoft.
 Amazon was able to increase its brand value by 60% compared to the previous year.
 The ranking is based on the methodology of the market research company Kantar, which calculates financial value and brand contribution.
 The ranking provides information on the question of what it would cost to build the brand from scratch.

 5 Comparison: What distinguishes and connects Google, Amazon, Facebook, Apple and Microsoft?

 There are five major tech giants that are indispensable in today's world.
 We use their products and services every day and many of us even work there.
 The US corporations Google, Amazon, Facebook, Apple and Microsoft - GAFAM for short - combine enormous growth and are emblematic of the success of the New Economy.

-Each of these companies started with a core product that has increasingly lost importance in recent years in favour of new business areas.
+Each of these companies started with a core product that has increasingly lost importance in recent years in favor of new business areas.

-Google started as a search engine and is now a personalised advertising company.
+Google started as a search engine and is now a personalized advertising company.
 In 2020, Google made a turnover of 146 billion US dollars with their advertising business.

 Apple started with computers and today still makes 50% of its turnover with the iPhone.
 However, 20% of its turnover is generated with iTunes, software and digital services - and the trend is rising.
 With its entertainment division, Apple is trying to diversify further.